HMimaroglu/EcoPixel/README.md

 # Ecopixel

-Project created by Bleron Balidemaj and Hunter Mimaroglu
+Project created by Bleron Balidemaj and Hunter M

 Languages: HTML, CSS, and Python